Phone case netiquette for protection of mobile devices you use a lot from stuff you know happens to break them with 2 network etiquette tips.

 Phone Case Netiquette

-Finally, it is good netiquette to use a case to protect phones because a good case can prevent damage from drops, cracked screens, and water.
+It is good phone case netiquette to use a cover to protect phones because a good case can prevent damage from drops, cracked screens, water, and dirt.
 Get a protective case for your smartphone.

 In general, they are available from the places phones are sold.
-Also, dollar and discount clothing stores sell them cheap.
+Also, discount stores sell them cheap.
+Make sure it fits properly.
 Put it on.
 Only take it off at home or to use the camera.
 Might not fit on a tripod.
 Could block camera lenses.

-Keeping our device in a case is not ideal.
+Keeping your device in a case is not ideal.
 But, it is necessary.
 And so, take it out in secure places to get the original look and feel.
 Look at it at home.
-Feel the sleek design in our bedroom on our bed.
-If we drop it sitting on our bed it will be a nice soft landing.
+Feel the sleek design in your bedroom on your bed.
+If you drop it sitting on your bed it will be a soft landing.
+Read the top ten mobile netiquette rules for more customs.

 Telephone Size Infographic